- Home

 Book your private & discreet consultation today

-What is Plaque Incision and Grafting Surgery ?
+How is Plaque Incision and Grafting Surgery performed ?

 This surgery is designed for men whose Peyronie’s Disease is in the stable phase, when the curvature has stopped changing and pain has subsided.